danielsouzasp/ds-zabbix-ssl-check/README.md

 Note: This was tested on Zabbix server 4.0.17

 # How to install it
-1. Download all files on this repository;
+1. Download all files of this repository;
 2. Access the host with Zabbix agent to set the config files;
 3. Copy the file "ds_ssl_check.conf" to "/etc/zabbix/zabbix_agentd.d/";
 4. Copy the files "ds_ssl_expiration.sh" and "ds_ssl_is_valid.sh" to "/etc/zabbix/zabbix_agentd.d/scripts/";